gem5/gem5-resources-website/docs/README.md

 - `code_examples`: An array of objects that contain example code and a boolean value indicating whether the code has been tested.
 Extracted from GitHub src of gem5/configs and gem5/tests.

-- `description`': A string that provides a description of the resource.
+- `description`: A string that provides a description of the resource.

 - `download_url`: A string that provides a URL for downloading the resource hosted on [dist.gem5.org](dist).